microsoft/CameraTraps/README.md

 ### 🎉 Pytorch-Wildlife ready for citation
 In addition, we have recently published a [summary paper on Pytorch-Wildlife](https://arxiv.org/abs/2405.12930).
 The paper has been accepted as an oral presentation at the [CV4Animals workshop](https://www.cv4animals.com/) at this year's CVPR.
 Please feel free to [cite us!](#📖-cite-us)

+## Contributing to PytorchWildlife

+Thank you for your interest in contributing to PytorchWildlife!
+Your contributions can make a significant impact by enhancing the usability, accessibility, and performance of these tools, helping them reach a broader audience.
+Whether you're an experienced developer, a beginner eager to learn, or someone passionate about wildlife conservation, your input is invaluable.
+We've outlined a few areas where we could use your help—whether it's improving documentation, streamlining the installation process, or refining the user experience, there's plenty of room for collaboration.
+Let's work together to make PytorchWildlife an even more powerful and user-friendly resource for the global conservation community!

+---

+## TODO List for Improving Installation and Usability

+### Documentation and Instructions
+- [ ] **Improve Accessibility of Installation Instructions:**

+  - [ ] Update the documentation on [Camera Traps Documentation](https://cameratraps.readthedocs.io).

 ## ✅ Update highlights (Version 1.0.2.13)
 - [x] Added a file separation function.
 You can now automatically separate your files between animals and non-animals into different folders using our `detection_folder_separation` function.
 Please see the [Python demo file](demo/image_separation_demo.py) and [Jupyter demo](demo/image_separation_demo.ipynb)!
 - [x] 🥳 Added Timelapse compatibility!
 Check the [Gradio interface](INSTALLATION.md) or [notebooks](https://github.com/microsoft/CameraTraps/blob/main/demo/image_detection_demo.ipynb).